Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Problem Formulation

-This min-max formulation captures the requirement of uniform fidelity across the functional domain and differs fundamentally from minimizing integrated error, which prioritizes average performance.
-The remainder of the paper develops min-max Functional Bayesian Optimization, a BO methodology tailored to this formulation.
+where $g(x)$ is defined in~\eqref{eq:objective}.
+This min-max formulation captures the requirement of uniform fidelity across the functional domain and differs fundamentally from minimizing the integrated deviation $\mathcal{I}(x)$, which prioritizes average performance.
+While $g(x)$ is a scalar-valued objective, directly optimizing it requires evaluating $\sup_{\lambda \in \Lambda} d(x,\lambda)$ at each candidate design by querying $f$ over a dense grid of $\lambda$ values, which is expensive.
+The following section develops a functional Gaussian process surrogate that models $f(x,\lambda)$ jointly across $\mathcal{X} \times \Lambda$, enabling tractable prediction of $g(x)$ and principled uncertainty quantification across the functional domain.